Kayalpatnam: Culture

 Most Muslims in Kayalpattinam follow the Shafi'i school of thought along with the Qadiriyya and Shadhiliya Tariqa (Sufi order) Qadiriyya tariqa connected to Mahlara, and Shadhiliya tariqa connected to zaviya Faasiyatush shadhiliya Tariqa.
 The Indian headquarters of this tariqa, Zaviathul Fasiyathus shathulia, is located in Kayalpatnam.
 There are a few followers of Ahl-e-Hadith also present.
 There exists a Maqbara of Kazi Syed Alauddin, brother of Kazi Syed Tajuddin, the forefather of Madurai Maqbara Hazrats, and of all the Syeds living in Kazimar Street, Madurai is located here.

 The Arwi dialect of Tamil was largely developed in Kayalpatnam.

+The African Baobab tree has religious significance to the Hindus living in Kayal.
+At the Sri Isakki Amman Temple, locals believed that three goddesses lived in the tree branches.
+The tree at that temple was accidentally destroyed.
+In response, the Kayalpattinam Pathi movement was formed which seeks to protect and plant more Baobab trees.

+In 2014, the Esakki Amman Temple roof was set on fire, causing damage to the temple.
+Following the fire, Hindu Munnani activists began to rebuild the roof.
+In response, Muslim residents protested the reconstruction of the temple.
+The local police believed it was an act of arson.